Have you ever had one of those experiences where the phone rings and you just know something bad has happened?

 And also … real.

-Lin cries for a very long time, and I’m glad it’s been a long time since my mum went home – three blocks – with Jarrod.
+Lin loses it again, and I’m afraid if I let go of her she’ll jump out the window.
+Even so, I’m glad we’re alone.
+It’s been hours since my mum went home – three blocks – with Jarrod.
 That was foresight on her part, I guess.

-At one point Lin’s crying slows down.
-It becomes sobs and in the end, she just shivers once in a while.
+At one point Lin gets so much hold of herself that she just shivers once in a while.

 There is nothing else to do.

 The night wears on, but sleep doesn’t come for us.

 We should talk about stupid Richard who dumped me like that at Lin’s party before Christmas.